Darden students in discussion

 Joanne Meier

-I appreciate this Substack because Ethan posts new articles every week or so, and each one tackles a topic instructors are probably thinking about.
+I appreciate Ethan Mollick's Substack because Ethan posts new articles every month or so, and each one tackles a topic instructors are probably thinking about.
 Mollick writes, "While being aware of the threats [of GenAI], I have tried to embrace the opportunities."

 I found one recent post in particular very helpful for considering ways to incorporate GenAI into class assignments.
 You can also view this article in the “Leveraging AI in Assignments” collection on Teaching Hub.